Thursday, January 30, 2014

 Low Carb Lasagna--Cauliflower Noodles

-This is my own rendition of Lasagna using cauliflower, we loved it and hopefully, you will too!
+This is my own rendition of Lasagna using cauliflower.
+We loved it, and hopefully you will too!

 I head cauliflower--finely chopped